varshasharon/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 To implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs).
 This ensures that votes are counted fairly without revealing who voted for whom.

 # Algorithm:

-Step 1: Voter Registration
+### Step 1:
-Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.
+Each voter generates a private vote key.

-Step 2: Voting Process
+### Step 2:
-Voters submit their votes privately using a hash, without revealing their choice.
+Voters register by submitting a hashed commitment of their vote to the smart contract.

-Step 3: ZK Verification
+### Step 3:
+The voting phase begins and voters submit their encrypted (hashed) votes.

+### Step 4:
-The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.
+The contract checks if each vote was cast by a registered voter.

-Step 4: Vote Counting
+### Step 5:
+Zero-knowledge proofs are used to verify votes without revealing voter identities or choices.

+### Step 6:
+Duplicate or unregistered votes are automatically rejected by the smart contract.

+### Step 7:
-Once voting ends, the contract reveals the final tally without linking votes to individuals.
+Once voting ends, the contract tallies all valid votes.

+### Step 8:
+The final result is published without exposing individual voter data or choices.

 # Program:
 ```